et0and/portfolio-redux/content/projects/sophia.md

 - Users feel unmotivated and uninspired to track well being and mood
 - Access to quality educational resources is hard to find and verify
-- Health, particularly mental health, can be very personal so putting it into writing on a platform can bring anxiety and worry around privacy + security
+- Privacy and security concerns when putting personal health information in writing on a platform
-- Journalling takes time, and could be seen as a chore to complete rather than something reflective and meditative
+- Journaling may be seen as a chore or time-consuming
-- A lack of free time in the day to work on yourself through an app/portal
+- Lack of free time in the day to use an app/portal for self-care

 <h4>Possible Solutions </h4>

-- A way of incentivising tracking well being and mood, either through gamification methods within the app or a financial angle (such as receiving a discount for health insurance should the user reach a certain stage)
+- Incentivize tracking well-being and mood through gamification or financial rewards
-- Integrating a catalog of vetted education resources backed by industry bodies, as well as guest appearances/authoring from members of the medical community
+- Include a catalog of vetted educational resources with guest appearances/authoring from members of the medical community
-- Design app and portal to be secure from the start, with all user data encrypted (AES-256, Curve25519 or similar) and nothing shared without their explicit permission, and an option to export data off of the app freely
+- Ensure app and portal security from the start, encrypt all user data and offer an option to export data
-- Integrate journal function to be something that can be embedded or used like a widget, so that a small popup prompt is all it takes for a user to write something down.
-Could also allow users to record journals using voice-to-text to help with uptake.
+- Embed a journal function or use voice-to-text to make journaling more accessible and less time-consuming
-- Have different timeframes so that users can journal for as little as 5 minutes a day, and can choose to write more if they wish.
-To help them get started, journals could begin with some kind of prompt
+- Offer different timeframes for journaling and provide prompts to help users get started

 <br>

 <div class="insight">

-"<b>Young working professionals</b> need a way to balance life/work commitments because of their <b>increasingly busy lifestyles</b>.
+"<b>Busy young professionals</b> need a tool to balance work and life, manage stress and improve well-being

 We will know this to be true when we see at least <b>a 15% reduction in the number of work-related burnout and sick leave</b>, and <b>a 20% increase in net productivity</b> for those using Sophia within a workplace setting.